Len1na/Len1na/README.md

 **About me** :woman:

-- A passionate designer who needs to create functional digital products
+- A passionate designer who loves to create functional digital products
-- No-code lover
 - Loving to share time with my pets in my open time
 - Currently learning to be an UX Engineer